raisercostin/lagom.github.io/README.md

 - start server in debug mode `activator -jvm-debug 5005 "run 8080"`

 # Features
+## Done
+### 2017-08-11
+- more control of assetFingerPrint:
+  1. manually changed in the `publicVersion` value in `build.sbt`?
+Drawback: browsers might cache styles and javascripts for long time and will not reload new versions.
+The generator should generate a new file from time to time or when the resources are changed.

 ## ToDo
 - publish at http://sekyll.gitlab.io and http://sekyll.github.io
 - generate directly in `public/` not in `target/web/stage`
 - switch from style and sass to less as less has native compilation in sbt.
-- more control of assetFingerPrint:
-  1. manually changed on releases?
-  2. based on the actual content of each generated/combined file instead of current version in head.

 ## How could work
 - Generate in a separate branch and publish from there.
   - There are some issues on keeping the history of that.
 - Uploading only the sources and generate the public folder at runtime has the drawback of not having the history of the final generated site.

 # Quircks
 Here we explain what we tried and failed.